CookieBadger/assetplacer-docs/usage.rst

 .. image:: images/PlaneDisplacement.gif

 You can also place assets on physics surfaces.
 Make sure, that collisions are enabled on the surface objects you want to place assets on (e.g. the terrain).
+If you want, you can configure the collision mask that assets are placed on in the :doc:`Project Settings <settings/>`.
 You can also press a checkbox in the placement configuration, to align your asset with the normal vector of the surface you are placing on.

 .. image:: images/SurfacePlacement.gif